ivancuric/js-perf/README.md

 ### Load

 You should target a page load in under 1000ms.
 Anything over, and your users start getting twitchy.
-This is a pretty difficult goal to reach on mobile devices as it relates to the page being interactive, not just having it painted.
-And realistically, it's even less:
+This is a pretty difficult goal to reach on mobile devices as it relates to the page being interactive, not just having it painted on screen and scrollable.
+In practice it's even less:

 ![enter image description here](https://raw.githubusercontent.com/ivancuric/js-perf/master/1000ms.png)